Milky Way and Magellanic Clouds, Waiau River, New Zealand

 The problem in Te Anau is two-fold.
 First, the town’s position on the shore of Lake Te Anau doesn’t offer any correctly oriented, easily accessible lake views in the hours immediately following sunset (we rely on a driver who must follow strict government safety rules that don’t permit him to drive all day, then go out again in the wee hours of the morning).
 And second, in winter, lake-hugging fog usually obscures the Te Anau night sky.

 This turned out to be a successful night in many ways.
-In addition to my Magellanic Clouds / Milky Way triumph, everyone in the group got Milky Way images that made them happy (a point of emphasis—and stress—for Don and me until it happens), and we found a new Milky Way spot to share with future groups.
+In addition to my Magellanic Clouds / Milky Way triumph, everyone in our group got Milky Way images that made them happy (a point of emphasis—and stress—for Don and me until it happens), and we found a new Milky Way spot to share with future groups.

 Join Don and me as we run it back in New Zealand again next year